+Main screen

-Main screen The screen is easy to read.
+The screen is easy to read.
 As a first step, load the dataset you want to analyse (classic icon at the top left end of the toolbar).

 Then set the various parameters as needed and launch the analysis with the "compute" button.
-Once the analysis is complete, the screen shows the spectra of the three components and the H/V ratio: reset NS EV nts both Red. & clean axes 10 eq.: 0.25Hz Count 10 frequency (Hz) SAF - HVSR (wind H/V from 0.25 to 30 H Criteria for a reliable H/V curve save HV curve (as it is) ck HV curve save picked HV r a clear H/V peak [2.06 H comput
+Once the analysis is complete, the screen shows the spectra of the three components and the H/V ratio:

-If the 3-channel geophone used also included a GPS and the SAF file obtained contains the geographical indications of the site (fields "EVT_X", "EVT_Y" and "EVT_Z"), it is possible ("show location" button) to get the automatic display of the site on Google Earth (which must clearly have been previously installed).
+If the 3-channel geophone used also included a GPS and the SAF file obtained contains the geographical indications of the site (fields "EVT\X", "EVT\Y" and "EVT\Z"), it is possible ("show location" button) to get the automatic display of the site on Google Earth (which must clearly have been previously installed).